- Fixed term, 24 hours to 38 hours

 In addition to enjoying a challenging and varied workload whilst maintaining the elusive work life balance, you can look forward to a competitive pay rate and a culture where staff are included, valued and respected for their expertise.

-You will need to have completed your specialist training and be eligible for vocational registration with the Medical Council of New Zealand.
+You will need to have completed your specialist training and be eligible for a vocational registration or general registration with the Medical Council of New Zealand.
 The position offers an attractive remuneration package, relocation assistance and CME package.

 If this sounds like it might be the opportunity for you, we encourage you to talk to our team about how we can support you, your partner and your family and provide you with the information to see that this is right move for you.